Updated January, 2021

-Made from G2 micro-carbide powder steel, this authentic Miyabi knife features the powerful cryodur blade and the authentic Japanese knife blade profile, designed to provide precise, clean cuts.
+Made from G2 micro-carbide powder steel.
+This authentic Miyabi Birchwood SG2 9 chefs knife features the powerful cryodur blade and the authentic Japanese knife blade profile! designed to provide precise!clean cuts.
 Miyabi is a subsidiary of Zwilling.
-This company manufactures and designs their knives in Seki Japan, a part of Japan that’s famous for knife design mastery.
+This company manufactures and designs their knives in Seki Japan.
+A major part of Japan that’s famous for knife design mastery.

 There are significant differences between the Western version of kitchen knives and Japanese knives.
 Knives made in Japan usually feature a harder metal that improves sturdiness.
 In terms of strength, this blade will not easily dent or chip.

 Miyabi takes quality to a whole new level when creating their knife blades.
-The core of this knife is made out of MC63 micro carbide powder steel.
-During production, the blade is put through a type of ice-hardening process designed to expertly cool the steel, guaranteeing a hardness of sixty-three Rockwell.
+The core of this Miyabi Birchwood SG2 9 chefs knife is made out of MC63 micro carbide powder steel.
+During production! the blade is put through a type of ice-hardening process designed to expertly cool the steel, guaranteeing a hardness of sixty-three Rockwell.

 How it Performs in the Kitchen

 Gyuto is the Japanese term used for chef’s knife.
-And like in most kitchens, this chef’s knife is probably the type of knife you’ll depend on the most.
+And like in most kitchens, this chef’s Miyabi Birchwood SG2 9 knife is probably the type of knife you’ll depend on the most.
 Which is why Miyabi sells it separately.
 You don’t have to purchase an entire knife set just to get your hands on this popular model.
-If you feel that this nine-inch model is too much to handle, we recommend Yaxell Super Gou chef’s knife.
+If you feel that this nine-inch model is too much to handle.
+We recommend

-But what makes this chef’s knife so different from the standard knives commonly found in Western kitchens?
+But what makes this chef’s Miyabi Birchwood SG2 9 knife so different from the standard knives commonly found in Western kitchens?

-Like other Japanese knives, this model must be cleaned by hand and should never be placed in a dishwasher.
-When washing, make sure you use a mild detergent and carefully rinse the blade, ensuring no soap residue is left behind.
+Like other Japanese knives.
+The Miyabi Birchwood SG2 9 must be cleaned by hand and should never be placed in a dishwasher.
+When washing, make sure you use a mild detergent and carefully rinse the blade.
+Ensuring no soap residue is left behind.
 Both the blade and handle must be dried by hand using a soft cloth.

 Allowing the knife to air dry can lead to rust and blade discoloration.
 Because of this, we recommend washing and drying the knife immediately after use.